-The protective ventilation strategy in prone position in the patient with severe ARDS during pregnancy should be carried out with specific care, such as face and bony prominences protection, care of the endotracheal tube, monitoring of cardiac rate fetal, as well as gasometric control.
-The prone position in pregnancy has been little studied.
-The prone position is not a contraindication during pregnancy.
-It has shown benefit in reducing mortality in severe ARDS.
-The medical team must be trained to avoid complications and maintain fetal surveillance (Figure 6).
+The protective ventilation strategy in prone position for pregnant patients with severe ARDS should be carried out with specific care, including protection for the face and bony prominences, care of the endotracheal tube, and monitoring of the fetal cardiac rate, as well as gasometric control.
+The prone position has been little studied in pregnant patients, but is not a contraindication during pregnancy and has shown benefits in reducing mortality in severe ARDS.
+Medical teams must be trained to avoid complications and maintain fetal surveillance (Figure 6).
 32